-Chin augmentation describes the use of a chin implant to strengthen the chin and improve the contour of the jawline.
+Changing your appearance of your chin with can be done with the use of an chin implant or injectable.
+Implants also wonderfully improve the contour of the jawline.
 It is an effective operation for someone who has:

 - A weak chin

 - A larger nose

 - An imbalanced profile

 - A profile that simply isn’t as strong as one would like (generally, men)

 There are three ways a plastic surgeon can enhance your look.
 One is a sliding genioplasty.
 This is a rather invasive procedure where the bones of the jaw are cut to slide the bony part of the chin forward.
 While this surgery can provide wonderful results, patients will have more swelling, downtime and pain.
 It also carries more risks of nerve injury and bone healing problems.
 For the most part, plastic surgeons have replaced this procedure with silicone implants or fillers.